kunal-Radhika/vsdDevBoard_v0/README.md

 The data transfer from device to the host is done when host is ready to accept data, it sends token packet.
 The device then sends data.
 ![7](https://user-images.githubusercontent.com/74853558/99905237-a7472780-2cf5-11eb-8387-13a4a12ac96b.jpg)

+# Data transfer from FT2232H to SPI flash memory

 FT2232H has multiple configurations like synchronous bitbang interface, asynchronous bitbang interface and MPSSE (Multi-Protocol Synchronous Serial Engine) interface.
 MPSSE mode allows communication with different types of synchronous devices like SPI, I2C, JTAG etc.

 ![8](https://user-images.githubusercontent.com/74853558/99904997-158aea80-2cf4-11eb-925a-c565d1dcbe6b.jpg)